seojinj/hpml_project_peft/README.md

 Fine-tuning large language models (LLMs) plays an integral role in today's application of AI models, and while it allows a larger model to be adapted for specific use cases with less resources, it still remains resource-intensive for many applications.
 Throughout this notebook, we examine the integration of Quantized Low-Rank Adaptation (QLoRA) and Flash Attention to address these challenges.
 By leveraging sub-4-bit quantization with LoRA and flash attention for efficient attention computation, we observed substantial improvements in memory usage and training speed for fine-tuning.

 ## Outline of repository
-This repo contains a single file called experiments.ipynb.
+This repo contains a single file called experiment.ipynb.
 It can be connected to a machine or container with the appropriate settings, and executed in order.

 ## Dependencies